-The following concepts and skills are covered within our PSE curriculum:
+The following concepts and skills are covered within our RSE and PSE curriculum:

 - Healthy Lifestyles

 At Grange we aim for all our pupils to develop life/functional skills so each of them is able to lead a fulfilling and substantially independent life.